 Driving

 Except a migrant is conversant with the UK and its people either from previous visits or research, no one expects a new entrant to pick up all there is to know about a new country in a flash.
-Rather the aim should be to imbibe as many of the local custom as quickly as possible.
+Rather the aim should be to imbibe as many of the local customs as quickly as possible.
+The foregoing is therefore meant to prepare persons interested in taking that leap of faith with the hope of advancing their careers outside their shores for life in the UK.